 Demand rose again ~4.8% in fiscal 2022.
 Growth was driven by higher offtake from end-use industries as economic and industrial activity and personal mobility gained traction.
 Segments such as CGD saw healthy growth.
 However, demand from the power segment declined as higher LNG prices affected the load factor (PLF) of gas-based power plants.
-Natural gas demand is estimated to increase in fiscal 2023, driven by strong growth in the CGD and fertiliser sectors.
+In fiscal 2023, demand from natural gas declined by ~6%.
+The decline in demand was attributable owing to steep rise in prices and constrained supplies under long term LNG contracts.
+The demand remained subdued from power, refinery and petrochemicals sector as these sectors are dependent on imported gas pushed the demand downwards.
+The gas demand in fiscal 2024 is expected to rebound by 12-13% due to a mix of factors such as a favourable government policy for the CGD sector, a moderation in the natural gas price, and an expected increase in the production of domestic natural gas.